tasosalvas/spdiu/README.md

 ## [Unrelased]

-Planned before the first release:
+### Planned before the first release

+- [x] Initial project structure and doc
+- [x] Config hierarchy, allowing user configuration
+- [ ] Allowing user-defined tasks without messing with the core `tasks.py`
+- [x] Saving and loading
+- [ ] Selectively loading games while leaving profile stats untouched
 - [ ] Walking save dirs to find the true last modification time
-- [ ] Selectively loading games while leaving profile stats untouched
+- [x] Parsing profiles (journal etc) in slots and providing summaries
-- [ ] Parsing saved games and providing summaries
+- [ ] Parsing saved games in slots and providing summaries
-- [ ] Allowing user-defined tasks without messing with the core `tasks.py`
+- [ ] CONTRIBUTING document
 - [ ] Readme: Screenshots
-- [ ] Readme: Example of editing vars to work with forks, i.e. ReARrangedPD
+- [ ] Readme: Example of editing config to work with forks, i.e. ReARrangedPD

+### Cool future ideas

+Not planned yet but viable, loosely in the order I'm considering them.

+- [ ] Checking for self updates
+- [ ] Logo n stuff
+- [ ] Game binary management
+    - [ ] Getting all releases from the SPD github
+    - [ ] Installing a chosen version of SPD in the spdiu folder
+    - [ ] Checking for SPD updates
+- [ ] OOP refactoring of saves and slots, encapsulating all game-specific code
+- [ ] Extra Flavor management
+    - [ ] Presets for installing common SPD forks
+- [ ] linting (maybe black?)
+- [ ] unit tests  while things are small
+- [ ] Save editing

+### Far future ideas

+Maybe if there's collaboration and I don't run out of steam.

+- [ ] Cloning the SPD code to get the complete mob and item lists for journal
+- [ ] Adapting the process for SPD forks
+- [ ] Templating a starter codebase for a fork from SPD source, documenting best practices

 ### Added